 Pupils with a Statement of Educational Need or EHCP will have targets which have been established after consultation with parents/carers and external agencies.
 All statements and EHCP's will be reviewed annually, with the review taking place in school.
 The parents/carers, the pupil and involved professionals will be invited to consider the progress made by the pupil in achieving targets set and whether any amendments need to be made.
 The SENCO will then discuss the outcomes of the review and inform the local authority.

+Pupil Voice

+Opportunities are provided for children to express their thoughts, feelings around their needs.

+Extra-Curricular Activities

-Pupil Voice Where possible, the pupil is asked to give their opinion on how well they have achieved their set targets.
-Extra-Curricular Activities All our extracurricular activities and school visits are available to all our pupils.
-Where appropriate risk assessments have been carried out, all pupils are encouraged to go on the Year 4 residential trip.
-All pupils are encouraged to take part in sports day/school plays etc No pupil is ever excluded from taking part in these activities because of their SEND. • Allocation of resources Resources are allocated to support children with identified SEND.
-Each year, provision is mapped to show how we allocate human resources to each year group, this • is also reviewed regularly.
-Support may take the form of differentiated work in class, support from a teaching assistant in focused intervention in groups, or for individuals.
-Where necessary specialist equipment, books or other resources that may help the child are purchased.
-Evaluating the effectiveness of SEND provision We evaluate the effectiveness of provision for pupils with SEND by: Reviewing pupils' individual progress towards their goals each term.
-Reviewing the impact of interventions after no more than 6 weeks. • Using pupil voice.
-Monitoring by the SENCO.
-Children's individual records. • Holding annual reviews for pupils with EHCPs.
-Complaints about SEND provision Complaints about SEND provision in our school should be made to the class teacher in the first instance.
+- All our extracurricular activities and school visits are available to all our pupils. - Where appropriate risk assessments have been carried out, all pupils are encouraged to go on the Year 4 residential trip. - All pupils are encouraged to take part in sports day/school plays etc - No pupil is ever excluded from taking part in these activities because of their SEND.

+Allocation of resources

+- Resources are allocated to support children with identified SEND and support is based on the level of need for individuals and cohorts. - Each year, provision is mapped to show how we allocate human resources to each year group, this is also reviewed regularly. - Support may take the form of differentiated work in class, support from a teaching assistant in focused intervention in groups, or for individuals. - Where necessary specialist equipment, books or other resources that may help the child are purchased.

+Evaluating the effectiveness of SEND provision

+We evaluate the effectiveness of provision for pupils with SEND by:

+- Reviewing pupils' individual progress towards their goals each term. - Reviewing the impact of baselined interventions after no more than 6 weeks. - Using pupil voice. - Monitoring by the SENCO. - Children's individual records. - Holding annual reviews for pupils with EHCPs.

+Complaints about SEND provision

+Complaints about SEND provision in our school should be made to the class teacher in the first instance.
 From here you may be directed to the SENCO and the Head teacher.
 You will then be referred to the school's complaint policy.

-SEND Information Report Hanbury First School will ensure that the SEND information is accessible on the school website.
+SEND Information Report

+Hanbury C of E First School will ensure that the SEND information is accessible on the school website.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
-The information required should include: Identifying children with SEND and assessing their needs.
-Assessing and reviewing children's progress towards outcomes, including the opportunities available to work with parents/carers and pupils as part of this assessment and review.
-Supporting children in moving between phases of education.
-Adaptations to curriculum, teaching and learning environment and access to additional resources.
-Securing expertise amongst teachers to support children with SEND.
-Assessing and evaluating the effectiveness of the provision they make for children with SEND.
-Enabling children with SEND to have access to facilities and extracurricular activities available to all children in the setting.
-Supporting and improving emotional and social development, including extra pastoral support arrangements for listening to the views of children with SEND.
+The information required should include:

+- Identifying children with SEND and assessing their needs. - Assessing and reviewing children's progress towards outcomes, including the opportunities available to work with parents/carers and pupils as part of this assessment and review. - Supporting children in moving between phases of education.

+• Adaptations to curriculum, teaching and learning environment and access to additional resources.

+- Securing expertise amongst teachers to support children with SEND. - Assessing and evaluating the effectiveness of the provision they make for children with SEND. - Enabling children with SEND to have access to facilities and extracurricular activities available to all children in the setting. - Supporting and improving emotional and social development, including extra pastoral support arrangements for listening to the views of children with SEND.

-• Named contacts for parental concerns.
+Named contacts for parental concerns.